vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/16_UNSPECIFIED_CITATIONS_REFERENCES_IN_JAYARATHA.md

 V/83
 VII/3598
 IV/1433
 * The list does not take into account those unidentified references in Jayaratha which have been traced or identified by the editor of the KSTS edition.
-It also excludes two other types of references-one, which are from the Tantraloka and are cited with the note "Vakṣyati" or "Vakṣyamaṇanityā" or some such similar expression and two, which are connected with certain previously quoted/named text and are covered by the remark "Yaduktam tatra' or 'Tatraiva'.
+It also excludes two other types of references-one, which are from the Tantrāloka and are cited with the note "Vakṣyati" or "Vakṣyamaṇanityā" or some such similar expression and two, which are connected with certain previously quoted/named text and are covered by the remark "Yaduktam tatra' or 'Tatraiva'.
 II/154
 II/506
 III/147